EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 <caption>Obviously I am not Tom Cruise.</caption>
 </center>

 ### Object Recognition

-I also searched more related works which could possibly provide an alternative to the face recognition.
+I also searched for more related software which could possibly provide an alternative to the face recognition.
 I found quite an interesing piece of work for object detection by using Neural Networks.
-It’s running on a framework called [Darknet](https://pjreddie.com/darknet/).
+It runs on a framework called [Darknet](https://pjreddie.com/darknet/).
 It allows us to do post-​processing object detection for still pictures and videos.
-It can also do real time object recognition but requires a GPU to do it efficiently.
-I tried with the CPU-​only mode but I could not get a real time result (my computer almost crashed).
+It can also do real-time object recognition but requires a GPU to do it efficiently.
+I tried with the CPU-​only mode but I could not get a real-time result (my computer almost crashed).

 #### Still image samples

 <img src="/blog/2018/10/10/image-recognition-tools/image-2.jpg" alt="detecting boats and people at the beach" />

 <img src="/blog/2018/10/10/image-recognition-tools/image-3.jpg" alt="detecting birds at the zoo" />

 #### Video samples

 <center>
   <video width="40%" controls>
     <source src="/blog/2018/10/10/image-recognition-tools/keteslow.webm" type="video/webm">
   </video>
-<br /><caption>This video was on Lebuhraya Utara Selatan (Freeway) in Malaysia</caption>
+<br /><caption>This video was on Lebuhraya Utara Selatan (freeway) in Malaysia</caption>
 </center>

 <center>
   <video width="40%" controls>
     <source src="/blog/2018/10/10/image-recognition-tools/keteslow2.webm" type="video/webm">
   </video>
-<br /><caption>Another from Lebuhraya Utara Selatan (Freeway) in Malaysia</caption>
+<br /><caption>Another from Lebuhraya Utara Selatan (freeway) in Malaysia</caption>
 </center>

 <center>